jwaliszko/ExpressiveAnnotations/README.md

 Note above covers almost exhaustively what is actually needed to work with EA.
 Nevertheless, the full API documentation, generated with [Sandcastle](https://sandcastle.codeplex.com/) (with the support of [SHFB](http://shfb.codeplex.com/)), can be downloaded (in the form of compiled HTML help file) from [here](doc/api/api.chm?raw=true) (includes only C# API, no JavaScript part there).

-#####<a id="implementation">Implementation details outline</a>
+##### <a id="implementation">Implementation details outline</a>

 Implementation core is based on [expressions parser](src/ExpressiveAnnotations/Analysis/Parser.cs?raw=true), which runs on the grammar [shown above](#grammar-definition).

 Firstly, at the lexical analysis stage, character stream of the expression is converted into token stream (whitespaces ignored, characters grouped into tokens and associated with position in the text).
-Next, at the syntax analysis level, abstract syntax tree is constructed according to the rules defined by the grammar mentioned earlier.
+Next, at the syntax analysis level, abstract syntax tree is constructed according to the rules defined by the grammar.
 While the tree is being built, also the 3rd stage, mainly semantic analysis, is being performed.
-This stage is directly related to operands type checking (and eventual type conversions, according to type generalization rules, when incompatible types are detected).
+This stage is directly related to operands type checking (and eventual type conversions according to type generalization rules, when incompatible types are detected).

-Valid expression string is finally converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx) structure.
-A delegate containing compiled version of the lambda expression described by produced expression tree is returned as a result of the parser job.
-Such delegate is then invoked for specified model object.
+Based on valid expression string [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx) structure is finally being built.
+A delegate containing compiled version of the lambda expression described by produced expression tree is returned as a result of the parsersing mechanism.
+Such delegate can be then invoked for specified model object.

 When expression is provided to the attribute, it should be of a boolean type.
-The result of its evaluation indicates whether such an expression is true or false, which directly determines whether the assertion or requirement condition is satisfied or not.
+The result of its evaluation indicates whether the assertion or requirement condition is satisfied or not.

 For the sake of performance optimization, expressions provided to attributes are compiled only once.
 Such compiled lambdas are then cached inside attributes instances and invoked for any subsequent validation requests without recompilation.

 When working with ASP.NET MVC stack, unobtrusive client-side validation mechanism is [additionally available](#what-about-the-support-of-aspnet-mvc-client-side-validation).
 Client receives unchanged expression string from server.
 Such an expression is then evaluated using JavaScript [`eval()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) method within the context of reflected model object.
 Such a model, analogously to the server-side one, is basically deserialized DOM form (with some type-safety assurances and registered toolchain methods).

-#####<a id="traps">Traps (discrepancies between server- and client-side expressions evaluation)</a>
+##### <a id="traps">Traps (discrepancies between server- and client-side expressions evaluation)</a>

 Because client-side handles expressions in its unchanged form (as provided to attribute), attention is needed when dealing with `null` keyword - there are discrepancies between EA parser (mostly follows C# rules) and JavaScript, e.g.